mythz/jquip/README.md

 Based on recent posts it does looks like jQuery wants to [build a slimmer jQuery](http://blog.jquery.com/2011/11/08/building-a-slimmer-jquery/).
 Although instead of just giving a trim, we hope they perform larger re-structural changes allowing us to use most of the useful parts at a fraction of their cost.
 Their [recent conversations into future file size reduction](https://groups.google.com/forum/#!topic/jquery-bugs-team/17rGK6eAAxI/discussion) sound promising.

 **Disclaimer:** This is **NOT** an official [jQuery.com](http://jquery.com/) project.
+Also some things are not fully implemented, please report back issues so we can measure the API popularity of missing pieces.

 ## News